rpumpurs/blog/_drafts/2017-07-02-immutable-dtos.markdown

 layout: post
 title: "Immutable DTOs"
 date: "2017-07-02 19:54:36 +0300"
-categories: programming, PHP
+tags: programming design maintainability
 external_url: idiorm.readthedocs.io
 ---

 I came up with this *compromise* at my current work place where we use [ORM]({{ page.external_url }}) for interactions with database.
 We have a quite a large number of repository type of classes.
 In a lot of cases they returned a plain PHP key value array.

 Similar to this:
 ```
 Array
 (